NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 	Printed enemies are used as walls.
 They're not functional yet.
 	Enemy and map collisions implemented.
 	Link's house door doesn't get printed at the moment.

+v0.2:

+	Added static enemies with collisions (they don't have neither hitboxes nor hurtboxes).
+	Added charging bar.
+	Dynamic Objects have been implemented but they are not functional yet (they only have colliders).
+	Game Intro has been added with provisional menu theme.
+	Added Gamepad interaction (tested with Xbox 360 and PS3 so far).
+	Basic UI interaction regarding rupees, arrows and bombs.

 What is The Legend of Zelda: A Link to Pokemon World?